An interpolation of discrete rough differential equations and its applications to analysis of error distributions: Estimates of and

-\subsection{Estimates of $\tJmr_t$ and $(\tJmr_t)^{-1}$ on $\Omega_0^{(m,d^m)}$}
+\subsection{Estimates of $\tJmr_t$ and $(\tJmr_t)^{-1}$ on $\Omegam$}

-We next proceed to the estimate of $\tJmr_t(\omega)$ $(\omega\in \Omega_0^{(m,d^m)})$ and their inverse.
-In this section too, we assume (\ref{condition on epm and hepm}).
-From now on, we always assume $m$ satisfies (\ref{assumption on m}).
+We next proceed to the estimate of $\tJmr_t(\omega)$ and their inverse.
+From now on, we always assume that $\omega\in \Omegam$ and $m$ satisfies \eqref{assumption on m}; see Remark~\ref{assumption348901824091}.
+For $\omega\in \Omega_0^{(m,d^m)}$, both estimates $\|d^m(\omega)\|_{2H^-}\le 1$ and $\|d^m(\omega)\|_{\lambda_1}\le 1$ hold.
+However note that we use one or the other only of the two estimates in the proofs of some statements in this section.
 Since $\tJmr$ is also a solution to a discrete RDE, one may expect similar estimates for $\tJmr$ to $\Ymr$.
 However, the coefficient of the RDE of $\tJmr$ is unbounded, we cannot apply the same proof as the one of $\Ymr$ and we need to prove the boundedness of $\tJmr$ in advance.
 We give an estimate of $\tJmr$ by combining the group property of $\tJmr$ and a similar argument to the estimate of $\Ymr$.
-First, we observe the following.
-For $s\le t$, $s,t,\tau\in \Dm$ with $t+\tau\le 1$, let us define
+The difference from $\Ymr$ is that we use the estimate $\|d^m(\omega)\|_{2H^-}\le 1$ and the variation norm of $(B,\BB)$ (see Definition~\ref{w}) to obtain the boundedness of $\tJmr$.
+After obtaining the boundedness, we see estimates on $\tJmr_t$ and their inverse by using the estimate $\|d^m(\omega)\|_{\lambda_1}\le 1$ and the H\"older norm of $(B,\BB)$.